 Here are answers to some of the biggest questions:

 - How Many?
 This affects 90,000 existing Animas pump customers, according to the J&J news release (although other sources quote 120,000).
 We asked how many employees are impacted, but the company declined to release specifics except to generally say, "We will continue to operate certain functions of the business – including manufacturing, customer and safety support, as examples – for an indeterminate amount of time as we help our patients transition.
 Accordingly, we will provide support to impacted employees and their families through the transition."

 - Global Impact?
 In its news release, J&J says, "A decision and timing to exit countries outside of the U.S. and Canada is subject to completing consultation with relevant works councils.
 For the patients, caregivers and healthcare providers outside of the U.S. and Canada who currently use Animas pumps and products, Animas will continue to sell pumps and operate as usual."
 Hmm, we shall see...
-(On Jan.
-15, 2018, JnJ announced Animas would be shut down in Australia and NZ, followed by Jan 22 news that Animas would be exiting the UK and Ireland markets.)
+(UPDATE: JnJ announced on Jan.
+15, 2018 that Animas would be shut down in Australia and NZ, followed by Jan 22 news that Animas would be exiting the UK and Ireland markets. )